2004durgesh/jiosaavn-java-sdk/README.md

 The main entry point for using the client is the `com.jiosaavn.JioSaavnClient` class.

-Here's a basic example of how to use the client (assuming you have a method to fetch artist details):
+Here's a basic example demonstrating how to fetch album details:

 ```java
 import com.jiosaavn.JioSaavnClient;